How a government shutdown could impact Americans – KION546

 Should Congress fail to pass a short-term spending bill to keep the proverbial lights on, a shutdown could have enormous impacts on all Americans, in areas from air travel to clean drinking water.

-The nearly 4 million Americans who are federal employees will feel the effect immediately.
-Essential workers will remain on the job, but others will be furloughed until the shutdown is over.
-None will be paid during the impasse.
+The nearly 2.2 million Americans who are federal employees – plus the 1.3 million active-duty troops – would feel the effect immediately if their agencies aren’t funded.
+Essential workers would remain on the job, but others would be furloughed until the shutdown is over.
+None would be paid during the impasse.

 For many of them, a shutdown would strain their finances, as it did during the record 35-day funding lapse in 2018-2019.